It’s no surprise you’ll do anything to get more of it – especially when trying to get an overtired baby to sleep.

 In today’s technological age, having information at our fingertips is both a blessing and a curse.
 Yes, we can now consume information quickly and readily with a couple of keystrokes, but all this information that we are eagerly consuming isn’t always the best.

-According to Wikipedia, one of the many reasons for information overload is the contradictions and inaccuracies of information found online.
+According to Wikipedia, one of the many reasons for information overload is the contradictions and inaccuracies of online information.

-The amount of overload can lead to “information anxiety” which is the gap between the information we understand and the information we think we understand.
-This massive amount of information can impact our decision making.
+The amount of overload can lead to “information anxiety,” which is the gap between the information we understand and the information we think we know.
+This massive amount of information can impact our decision-making.

 No wonder why it’s harder to parent in the digital age!

-Bad information is sensationalized and really pulls at the heartstrings of a parent.
-It’s really hard to decipher what information is right or wrong, especially because such information will differ for each individual child.
+The lousy information is sensationalized and pulls at the heartstrings of a parent.
+It’s tough to decipher what information is right or wrong, mainly because such details will differ for each child.

 Facebook is not where you want to go for parenting advice

 Forty-four percent of Americans get their news from Facebook, making it easier than ever to crowdsource remedies to fix sleep since many parents are already online.
 I’ve seen posts like these time and time again in groups focused on moms.